 There are numerous ways you might consider extending your basic Pong game.
+Some suggestions include:

-Suggestions include adding different, angled bounced depending upon where on the paddle the ball hits, adding additional rooms with obstacles, having two (or a variable number) of balls or even paddles for each player.
+- 1) Adding different, angled bounced depending upon where on the paddle the ball hits - 2) Adding additional rooms with obstacles - 3) Having two (or a variable number) of balls or even paddles for each player.